schneems/rust_macro_tutorial/docs/010_create_the_trait.md

 This trait is short.
 It's designed to communicate that a struct is intended to be used as a cache key.
 You'll see how it's used in some tests below.

-Fundamentally macros are a form of metaprogramming: Code that write code.
+Fundamentally, macros are a form of metaprogramming: code that writes code.
 Before jumping into any kind of automation, you'll want to understand how to do the task manually first.
-I try to iterate as much as possible manually before solidifying things in mcaros.
+I try to iterate as much as possible manually before solidifying things in macros.

 ## Manually implement the trait

-> [Skip](#chapter_03) the rest of this section if: You already understand how the trait interface could be used and could write your own tests for it.
+> [Skip](#chapter_02) the rest of this section if: You already understand how the trait interface could be used and could write your tests for it.

 Here's a test showing how a developer might manually implement this trait.
-First we will add a stringly typed `Metadata` struct and implement the `CacheDiff` trait to simulate a world where we're storing a version of an architecture dependent binary that we're installing:
+First, we will add a "stringly" typed `Metadata` struct and implement the `CacheDiff` trait to simulate a world where we're storing a version of an architecture-dependent binary that we're installing:

 ```rust
 :::>> print.erb